haiwera-silk-cd/magento-devdocs/guides/v2.0/cloud/access-acct/first-time-setup_import-prepare.md

         mysqldump -h <db-host> -P <db-port> -p -u <db-user> <db-name> --single-transaction --no-autocommit --quick | gzip > ~/db.sql.tgz

-  For example, if your database is on localhost with the default port (3306), database user name is `magento`, and database name is also `magento`:
+  例如， if your database is on localhost with the default port (3306), database user name is `magento`, and database name is also `magento`:

         mysqldump -p -u magento magento --single-transaction --no-autocommit --quick | gzip > ~/db.sql.tgz